ros-realtime/ros-realtime-rpi4-image/README.md

 $ make ros2-rt
 ```

 This will build the image to `build/ubuntu-20.04.3-rt-ros2-galactic-arm64+raspi.img`.
 You can then `dd` this to a SD card.

 You can see a demo of this in [CI](#TODO).

-### Debugging your build
+### Debugging build failures if you changed stuff

 _This is covered in [How it works](#how-it-works)._